-Our assessments and observations indicated that pupil wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
+Our assessments and observations indicated that pupil wellbeing and mental health continue to be significantly impacted last year.
 The impact was particularly acute for our most disadvantaged pupils.
 We used pupil premium funding to provide wellbeing and nurture support for all of our pupils, and targeted interventions where required.

 Our PP children were prioritised for receiving 1:1 and small group support with our Caritas Social Worker/Counsellor.
 This was often on a month/half-termly cycle targeting their identified needs.
 The programmes included a baseline identification of need and measure of work completed and follow-up sessions, to be supported by school staff.
 [See records of referral/interventions/support]

-We recognise the on-going need for this focus and are continuing to build on that approach with the activities detailed in this plan for 2021-2022.
+We recognise the on-going need for this focus and are continuing to build on that approach with the activities detailed in this plan for 2023-2024.

-Externally provided programmes ADD TO
+Externally provided programmes

 Programme Provider

 Times Tables Rock Stars

 Spelling Shed

 SEND Programme

-Little Wandle
+Little Wandle Phonics Programme [See additional programmes/interventions]

 SaLT